cosc-273-sudoku/sudoku/README.md

 ## Current Functionality

 The program currently contains a baseline/sequential implementation of a sudoku solver and a class for handling sudoku puzzles (as 9x9 2D arrays).
 The sequential backtracking algorithm fills in numbers at blank locations one by one, checking if recursive calls (for subsequent unfilled locations) lead to a solution or not.
-If an assignment doesn’t lead to a valid solution, it tries the next number for the current empty location, returning false if none of the numbers 1-9 leads to a solution.
+If an assignment doesn't lead to a valid solution, it tries the next number for the current empty location, returning false if none of the numbers 1-9 leads to a solution.
 The class for puzzle objects generates 9x9 sudoku puzzles for testing, allowing for repetition and recording of runtime trials.

 To compile and run the code:
 ```